ConnieGB/team_green_website/README.md

 Connie To Do
-  Get content done
-  Make padding round the jumbotron a bit smaller
-  Put a background image on the Be Inspired jumbotron Try to add an API to the recipe page
-  Make the myths work better
-  Do the Be Inspired pages
-    Put padding around the vegetarian and vegan subtitles and make them green Change the links at the top of each page so that they all link up to the right ones Make the Lettuce Life words the same green colour Change placeholder from location to ingredient style css class for
-    .recipe
-    .recipeTitle
-    .recipeImage
+  Change the links at the bottom of the index page
+  Add in some gifs, a tags or em tags to the myths section Double check that everything links up to everything in the nav bar